Seattle is a beautiful city when it’s dark, gloomy and raining, but even more so, when it’s not. Don’t get me wrong – I enjoy the drizzles.

 The man was completely ignored.
 Or maybe he was dismissed from their peripherals.

 I can only imagine how he must’ve felt.
 Like another speck of dirt or trash on the sidewalk.
 He did a great job of not wearing it on his sleeve.

 Reflecting on it further, the experience of the homeless man for everyone walking around him must not have been experiencing anything new.
 Similarly for the homeless man, this experience wasn’t new; he is used to being ignored in society.

 So an experience occurs when the events unfolding affect us and are relatively new to us.

-In the last year, I moved within a half mile of the beach.
+A few years ago, I moved within half mile of the beach.
 In this time, I’ve visited the beach more than 100 times.
 After a few visits, the sensations of the sand massaging my feet, the sun beating down on my bald head, the birds sailing across the ocean and the waves crashing onto the rocks become old and mundane.
 It no longer is an experience, it is no longer memorable.
 Rather, I find new events every time I walk along the beach to make that particular trip memorable.

-It was appalling for me to witness the scene before me.
+It was rather appalling for me to witness the scene before me.

-How could one being not care for another?
+How could one being not care for another being?

 What was happening to the heart of this cold world we live in?